 KYDS Youth Drama Society is a member of the National Operatic and Dramatic Society and the North Essex Theatre Guild.

 KYDS are always on the look out for new members, interested in getting involved in the society.
 We are currently looking for new members from 11-21 that are interested in performing in our April production.

 In addition to this, we are looking for volunteers that would be interested in being involved with other aspects of our productions, such as technical, backstage, costumes or publicity.
-You can phone us on 07954 229869 or email@example.com or via website.
+You can phone us email@example.com or via website.

 Kytes was formed in 1980 by a small group of like minded individuals.
 The primary objectives of the Group were, and still are, to perform contemporary drama, which both challenges the cast, but also entertains the audience.This can be evidenced in some of Kytes' more recent productions; Closer, Amadeus, A Passionate Woman and Don Juan In Soho.

 A desire to put on shows of the highest quality has always been at the heart of everything we do, and, as a result, the Group has been successful in attracting some of the best acting talent to its ranks.
 Over the years, we have won many awards for our work, and we are currently on the crest of a wave, having won the Brentwood Theatre award for best production of a play for the second year running.
 The Brent awards review all productions taking place at The Brentwood Theatre over the course of a year, so to be voted best play two years running is a fantastic achievement, of which we are all very proud.